Invisible, (and visible also) “tattoos” I bring back home after a Thailand vacation

 – You go out for a quick mooch around the market.
 You say to yourself before leaving the hotel room that: “Just a real quick session, I will only take a look”.
 And you come back with beach sarongs, coconut bowls, bikinis, Buddha figurines, sneakers, watches, coconut oil cosmetics, and… oh, you really can’t remember.
 The problem is this issue keep repeating in every market in every-Thailand-town.

-– But your entire haul only cost you $20 because you’re a master haggler.
+– But your entire haul only costs you $20 because you’re a master haggler.

 – You’ve had Pad Thai or Tom Yum for more than 10 consecutive meals.
 And you are alright.
 You are okay.
 Actually, you feel wonderful.